-By penetrating testing, the evaluator confirmed that there are no exploitable vulnerabilities by attackers possessing moderate attack potential in the operational environment of the TOE.
-Therefore the verdict PASS is assigned to AVA_VAN.4.
+By penetrating testing, the evaluator confirmed that there are no exploitable vulnerabilities by attackers possessing High attack potential in the operational environment of the TOE.
+Therefore the verdict PASS is assigned to AVA\VAN.5.

-Also, the evaluator confirmed that there is no exploitability of flaws or weakness in the composite TOE as a whole in the intended environment according to the CCRA supporting document Composite Product Evaluation [17].
+Also, the evaluator confirmed that there is no exploitability of flaws or weakness in the composite TOE as a whole in the intended environment in accordance with the CCRA supporting document Composite Product Evaluation [15], [16], [17], [18].

-Thus, potential vulnerabilities identified, during the evaluation of the development and anticipated operation of the TOE or by other methods (e.g. by flaw hypotheses or quantitative or statistical analysis of the security behaviour of the underlying security mechanisms), don't allow attackers possessing moderate attack potential to violate the SFRs.
+Thus, potential vulnerabilities identified, during the evaluation of the development and anticipated operation of the TOE or by other methods (e.g. by flaw hypotheses or quantitative or statistical analysis of the security behaviour of the underlying security mechanisms), don't allow attackers possessing High attack potential to violate the SFRs.